This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Pastoral Group

-The Pastoral Group support the Minister in visiting the elderly and housebound.
+The Pastoral Group support the Minister in telephoning and visiting the elderly and housebound.

 Mission Partner